VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/quickstart.md

 On the [Deployments](https://console.victoriametrics.cloud/deployments?utm_source=website&utm_campaign=docs_quickstart) page you will see a list of your existing deployments and will be able to manage them.

-To create a deployment click on the button `Start sending metrics` button:
+To create a deployment click on the button `Start using VictoriaMetrics cloud` button:

   ![Create deployment start](create_deployment_start.webp)